percona/everest-doc/docs/administer/rbac.md

 Below are a comprehensive list of tables outlining the permissions granted for various **resources**:

-??? example "Permissions for resources"
+??? info "Permissions for resources"

     | Resource |Access | Description |
     |-----------|--------|-------------------------------------|